Skip to content

 Buckeye Myrmecology has been granted permits by the USDA which allow us to ship these ants to many states in the Continental US.
 All shipments of Lasius brevicornis will include the relevant permit for your state and information on safe handling and disposal of these ants.
 States that we are allowed to ship Lasius brevicornis to are listed below.

-STATES AVAILABLE FOR SALE: Every state in the Continental US EXCEPT Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, North Dakota, Oklahoma, South Dakota, Texas, and Wyoming.
+STATES AVAILABLE FOR SALE: Every state in the Continental US EXCEPT Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Oklahoma, and Texas.

 Species Difficulty: Easy, a great choice for a first ant colony!